ngchub/Google-Cloud-Workshops/Generative-AI/Vertex-AI-Search/Vertex-AI-Search-and-Cloud-Retail-Search.md

 ![personas](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/4c785608-9f26-42c9-b224-9874171d07cd)

 Google Cloud's out-of-the-box search products are fast and easy to set up even if your application developers have no machine learning experience.
-To develop a customized or tuned search product
+To develop a customized or tuned search product your developers should have a firm understanding of machine learning and to create a fully custom-built search product you'll require AI practitioners with Advanced machine learning abilities in model training and tuning.

+It's important to know that tunable search and build your own search are future capabilities of the product still in development and will be available soon.